Sign In / Sign Out

-Interdisciplinary studies is the 13th most popular major across the United States.
+Interdisciplinary studies is the largest major at ASU and the 13th most popular major across the United States.
 Nationally, half a million students have graduated with an interdisciplinary or multidisciplinary degree since 1973.

 Even so, the question you’ll probably get from others about your major is: What is Interdisciplinary Studies?

 Stated simply, it’s an approach to problem solving where you learn — individually and as part of a group — to use different standpoints from academic disciplines to develop a more effective approach to problems or challenges.

 When done well, it makes you a broader and deeper thinker as well as a facilitator who can pull from the insights of others to make a strategic difference.
 You’ll learn to think differently.

 If you have a curiosity and openness to developing thinking strategies outside conventional frameworks, you sound like an interdisciplinarian already!